 As we approach the end of our first 10 years as a Global Boeing Research Centre, which is an incredible milestone, we look forward to the next five years with great hope and anticipation of what that will bring.
 With a new focus on disruptive and innovative technologies to drive sustainability in support of MRO & Manufacturing across China and Southeast Asia.
 We have grown a lot since those early years, thanks to the endeavours of staff members past and present, as well as from the PolyU and our members.
 Now based at a state-of-the-art facility in the centre of the APAC aviation hub that is Hong Kong, we remain fully focused on fulfilling the Research & Development ambitions of our members, and remain thankful to Boeing, HAECO, HAESL and the ITC for their continuing support.

-"To become the premier centre supporting the Maintenance Repair and Overhaul (MRO) community, with projects that positively impact aircraft maintenance in terms of cost, time, quality and safety."
+"To become the premier centre in Asia, supporting the aviation community, with project outcomes that positively benefit aircraft manufacturing and maintenance in terms of cost, time, quality and safety."

-"To provide world class commercial aircraft MRO solutions across the region.
-We achieve this by combining industrial knowledge and academic capabilities to develop concepts for sustainable aviation industry growth."
+"Provide world class commercial aircraft MRO & Manufacturing solutions across the region, by combining industrial knowledge and academic research excellence to develop innovative and impactful technologies for sustainable aviation industry growth."